MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

 ### 7.3.4.
 Type PerformanceProfileEventPayload

-**Description:** The identifier of the Performance Profile being subject of this event.
+**Description:** The identifier of the Performance Profile being the subject of this event.
 <table id="T_PerformanceProfileEventPayload">
     <thead style="font-weight:bold;">
         <tr>